ckot/ws-grid-pager/README.md

 A workspace pager supporting grid layout for EMWH-compliant X.org window managers

 Many minimalistic window managers don't natively support workspaces layed out as a grid.
+This software treats the workspaces as if they actually are.

+Currently, this implementation requires that the environment variables:
+- WORKSPACE_ROWS
+- WORKSPACE_COLUMNS
-This software treats the workspaces as if they actually are layed out as a grid.
-Currently, this implemtation requires that the environment variables: WORKSPACE_ROWS and WORKSPACE_COLUMNS be defined, although I plan to make this optional if the xprop property _NET_DESKTOP_LAYOUT is properly set.
+be defined, although I plan to make this optional if the xprop property `_NET_DESKTOP_LAYOUT` is properly set.

 Although this is designed/tested (manually) for Fluxbox, it *should* work for any window manager which is at least minimally EMWH compliant.
 Currently, I've